A Shift From Plastic to Paper — What Are the Implications?

 There is a solution to everything which unravels with time.
 Many companies are working on ways to solve these challenges.
 Carlberg company is working towards making the first paper-made beer bottle by using wood fiber which is one hundred percent sustainable and recyclable.
 Two promising research prototypes of the Green Fiber Bottle have been created.
 The prototypes will be used to test the barrier technology.

-Plastic-free cartonboard packaging solution is also being developed by AR packaging which is currently being used in the packaging of cheese.
+Plastic-free cartonboard packaging solution is also being developed by AR packaging which is currently being used in the packaging of cheese which is possible with the right packaging machine for your business.

 The efforts to achieve sustainable packaging are ongoing but a hundred percent plastic-free packaging for all sensitive products is not yet achieved.
 For the foreseeable future, a laminated barrier is necessary for these products.
 Flexible barrier material contains plastic coating and layers but it is more sustainable than pure plastic and recyclable.